antvis/G6/docs/manual/FAQ/supportIE.en.md

 ---
-title: 如何让 IE 支持 G6
+title: Use G6 with IE
 order: 3
 ---